Pharm

 4. No hepatic metabolism (therefore no significant Drug Interactions)

-5. Long half-lives of days to weeks
+5. Antibodies have long half-lives of days to weeks

 • Disadvantages